WebexCC-SA/LAB-1309/docs/Excercise4.md

 ???????
 Screen Shot ?????

-- This time, continue the conversation with the agent for more than 40 seconds, then end the call from the caller's end.
+- This time, continue the conversation with the agent for more than **40 seconds**, then end the call from the caller's end.

 - Now, when you call back and the agent accepts the call, the call drop summary will be generated.